Jordan Henderson: 2015–2021: Club captain and further achievements

 Following the departure of Gerrard in June 2015, Henderson was made captain of Liverpool.
-After aggravating a heel injury Henderson underwent surgery, but broke a bone in his right foot before he could rejoin the starting line-up.
-It was reported that Henderson's heel problems stemmed from the incurable condition plantar fasciitis.
+After aggravating a heel injury, Henderson underwent surgery, but broke a bone in his right foot before he could rejoin the starting line-up.
+It was reported that Henderson's heel problems stemmed from the incurable condition known as plantar fasciitis.
 The injury meant that he missed the arrival of manager Jürgen Klopp after Rodgers was sacked.
 He returned to first-team football on 29 November 2015 against Swansea City.
 He scored on his first start since his injury, in a 2–2 home draw with West Bromwich Albion on 13 December 2015.
 A knee injury sustained during Liverpool's Europa League first leg match with Borussia Dortmund ruled him out until the end of the season.
 Henderson ended the 2015–16 season with 26 appearances and 2 goals.

 Henderson started the 2016–17 season with regular appearances in the starting eleven and on 16 September scored with a 25-yard shot in a 2–1 away win over Chelsea.
 The strike earned him the Premier League Goal of the Month award for the month of September.
 Henderson ended the season with 27 appearances, scoring 1 goal.
 Henderson spent the 2017–18 season as a first-team regular, and he scored his only goal of the season on 23 September 2017, with a winner against Leicester City in a 3–2 win.
 On 15 August 2017, Henderson captained Liverpool for the first time in the UEFA Champions League against German team 1899 Hoffenheim.
 He would go on to captain Liverpool all the way to the final, ending up on the losing side after Liverpool were beaten 3–1 by Real Madrid in Kyiv.
 Henderson ended the 2017–18 season with 41 appearances in all competitions, scoring 1 goal.

 Henderson signed a new five-year deal at Liverpool in 2018 after leading the club to its first Champions League final in over a decade.
 After signing the contract, Henderson emphasised his intentions to remain at Liverpool for as long as possible and ideally the remainder of his career.
 On 24 November, Henderson was sent off after receiving a second yellow card in a 3–0 win against Watford, meaning he would miss the Merseyside derby on 2 December.